 Also, ensure that you are building in at least a 3-5% buffer in your pricing for short-term and unforeseen inflationary expenses, like gasoline rising suddenly or shipping costs skyrocketing.

 We asked asphalt maintenance business owners recently about the greatest challenges facing sealcoaters over at our Facebook page, and one of the things that stood out was worker or labor shortage.

 Did you experience it last year, too?
 If so, then here are some suggestions on how to cope with labor shortage in the sealcoating industry.

 Invest in better equipment to raise your efficiency.
-With the prices of asphalt repair equipment going up, buying a spray system or an RY2X2 might seem counterintuitive right now.
+With the prices of asphalt repair equipment going up, buying a spray system or the Mini Infrared Asphalt Heater might seem counterintuitive right now.
 But investing and upgrading now can help you save money in the long run compared to buying several months later when the prices are significantly higher.